smcclab/nime25/camera-ready.md

 #### Remote Video Requirements (For Remote Poster Presentations):

-- There is no specific presentation style required for the video; however, the video should highlight the main points you wish to convey, so they will be interested in reading your paper.
+- There is no specific presentation style required for the video; however, the video should highlight the main points you wish to convey, so conference attendees will be interested in reading your paper.
 Please display the work’s title and author information at the beginning of the video.
 - All remote poster presentation videos will be played non-stop on a single-screen theatre for attendees to watch during the poster sessions.
 - Duration limit: 5 minutes.